 If the follow-up action concerns a deal your colleague is currently working on, make sure to select this deal from the overview, so the deal activity is up-to-date.

-When planning these actions in the agenda, you can select your colleague’s agenda from the list in the right-hand corner.
+When scheduling these actions in the agenda, you can select your colleague’s agenda from the list in the right-hand corner.
 If you cannot see your colleagues in this list, click here.
 If you want to see the agenda at the same time when adding tasks, meetings or calls, you can open Teamleader in a new tab in your browser to compare both screens.

 Besides a day, week or month view, you can select ‘team’ to compare the agenda of several colleagues.
 Simply hover over a name to delete it from the list, or click the plus sign to add someone.
 This view does not change during your entire Teamleader session, so you do not need to choose the same colleagues over and over again.
 Only when you log out and log in again, the default setting is back.

-Lastly, make sure to have all colleagues integrate their personal agenda, so you have a correct overview of their availability, and the actions you planned will also show up in their own agendas.
+Lastly, make sure to have all colleagues integrate their personal agenda, so you have a correct overview of their availability, and the actions you scheduled will also show up in their own agendas.

 If your colleagues get sick, you can keep track of this by creating a holiday type for sick leave.
 This type should not be restricted though, since it is difficult to put a number on sick days.
 If the company is closed and nobody will show up for work, you can register this as closing days.

 To have an overview of everyone’s holidays, you can go to Settings > HR and click on the little arrow next to ‘Closing days’.

 Are you also in charge of making sure new colleagues get up and running in Teamleader?
 Our “Getting Started: HR” section will give you all necessary information on how to add a colleague and how to give her/him the necessary rights.